mongodb/specifications/source/sessions/driver-sessions.rst

 1. If the server session pool is empty create a new ``ServerSession`` and use it

 2. Otherwise remove a ``ServerSession`` from the front of the queue and examine it:
+    * If the driver is in load balancer mode, use this ``ServerSession``.
     * If it has at least one minute left before becoming stale use this ``ServerSession``
     * If it has less than one minute left before becoming stale discard it (let it be garbage collected) and return to step 1.

+See the `Load Balancer Specification <../load-balancers/load-balancers.rst#session-expiration>`__ for details on session expiration.

 Algorithm to return a ServerSession instance to the server session pool
 -----------------------------------------------------------------------